 - Buy or borrow a rice cooker which takes the stress away and means you can avoid gloopy rice and instead serve perfectly cooked, fluffy rice!

 We have added 2 easy meals for large groups - each will feed around 35 people.
-Using our curry spice mix, these easy feed a crowd recipes are a great solution if you are catering for your own birthday party, feeding a crowd on bonfire night or looking for easy entertaining recipes for your New Year's Eve party.
+Using our curry spice mix, these easy feed a crowd recipes are a great solution if you are catering for your own birthday party, looking for Halloween food ideas, feeding a crowd on bonfire night or looking for easy entertaining recipes for your New Year's Eve party.

 3 tablespoon oil